PiotrGrobelak/techno-ambassador/.ai/prd.md

 Description: As a DJ I want to create my profile in the system so I can showcase my skills and performance calendar.
 Acceptance Criteria:

-- System enables profile creation with mandatory fields: artist name, biography, at least one music style
+- System enables profile creation with mandatory fields: artist name, biography, at least one music style after registration
-- Ability to add optional profile photo
-- Ability to add Instagram and/or Facebook links
+- Ability to add Instagram and/or Facebook links after profile creation
-- After profile creation, DJ is redirected to calendar management page
+- After profile creation, DJ is redirected to profile management page
 - Profile is immediately visible on the list of all DJs

 #### US-002: Editing DJ Profile